Ilesnat/Meterepreter_HTB_Execution/README.md

 2. Open the `.sln` file in **Visual Studio**

-    - Change the IP and Port for you kali machine.
-Make sure the port used is the one hosting the python server.
+    - Change the IP and Port for your Kali machine.
+Make sure the port used hosts the Python server.

 3. Build the project:
     - Select **Build > Build Solution** (or press `Ctrl+Shift+B`)